karstenkunneman/P2F-HydrateCalc/README.txt

 Karsten Kunneman: karstenkunneman@mines.edu (Inactive after December 2025) Prof. Amadeu K. Sum: asum@mines.edu

+Disclaimer:
+The model and predictions have been tested and verified to be accurate based on extensive comparison with available literature data.
+However, this web app is provided "as is" and "as available" without any warranties of any kind, either express or implied, including, but not limited to, implied warranties of use, merchantability, fitness for a particular purpose, and non-infringement.

 ©2025, All Rights Reserved
 Full source code available at https://github.com/karstenkunneman/Gas-Hydrate-Equilibrium-Calculator This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.